Brushes

 Types of Brushes

-Brushes can be broadly broken down into the categories of applicator brushes, material removal brushes, combing brushes, and specialized brushes.
-Let’s look at these in more detail.
+Brushes can be categorized into four main groups: applicator brushes, material removal brushes, combing brushes, and specialized brushes.
+Each category represents a range of tools designed to meet specific needs.
+Below, we explore these categories in greater detail.

 Applicator Brushes

-Any brush used to apply a material to another surface can be considered an applicator brush.
-Examples include paint brushes, artist brushes, wallpapering brushes, makeup brushes, mascara brushes, nail polish brushes and pastry brushes.
+Applicator brushes are designed to apply materials to surfaces, making them indispensable across various industries and applications.
+Common examples include paint brushes, artist brushes, wallpapering brushes, makeup brushes, mascara brushes, nail polish brushes, and pastry brushes.

 Miniature Brushes